 Building a Life Worth Living Web Series

-Join Cailyn and Delaney in creating a toolbox full of skills to use in everyday life in a 16-week series of webinars.
+Join YES counselors Cailyn and Delaney in creating a toolbox full of skills to use in everyday life in this pre-recorded 16-week web series.

 Start by building a foundation with Mindfulness, then establish your own shelter to weather the storms with Distress Tolerance, then discuss Emotional Regulation to feel more at home in your own head, and end the series looking outside ourselves with Interpersonal Effectiveness to link to our communities.

-The web series is rooted in Dialectical Behavior Therapy (DBT) and will involve activities, worksheets, and helpful tips.
-It will include 30-40 minutes of content, 20 minutes of Q&A.
+This web series is rooted in Dialectical Behavior Therapy (DBT) and involves activities, worksheets, and helpful tips.
+Each webisode includes 30-40 minutes of content.

 This program is made possible through YES’ partnership with the Lake Washington School District.